leoraclet/nix-cyber-vm/README.md

 A simple and ready-to-use flake template to create a cybersecurity-oriented virtual machine.

-This was inspired by [this post](https://jeancharles.quillet.org/posts/2023-01-16-Basic-nix-vm-for-just-anything.html)
+This was inspired by [this post](https://jeancharles.quillet.org/posts/2023-01-16-Basic-nix-vm-for-just-anything.html) and my needs for quick cyber VM during CTF.

 ## Usage